 Lucknow is Uttar Pradesh’s capital and home to a wide range of attractions.
-In the City of Nawabs, any interested traveler can have a taste of history, culture, shopping, fun, spirituality, food, leisure, and more.
+In the City of Nawabs, any interested traveller can have a taste of history, culture, shopping, fun, spirituality, food, leisure, and more.
 Once you’ve checked into one of Lucknow’s best hotels, there are a plethora of places to see, ranging from centuries-old British and Mughal structures to fun-filled amusement parks, gardens, street bazaars, museums, and temples.

 Top Places to Explore in Lucknow

 As the capital of Uttar Pradesh, Lucknow has several things rolled into one.
-In the City of Nawabs, any interested traveler can have a taste of history, culture, shopping, fun, spirituality, food, leisure, and more.
-Once you’ve made up your mind to ride by a taxi service in Lucknow, there are a plethora of places to see, ranging from centuries-old British and Mughal structures to fun-filled amusement parks, gardens, street bazaars, museums, and temples.
+In the City of Nawabs, any interested traveller can have a taste of history, culture, shopping, fun, spirituality, food, leisure, and more.
+Once you’ve made up your mind to ride a taxi service in Lucknow, there are a plethora of places to see, ranging from centuries-old British and Mughal structures to fun-filled amusement parks, gardens, street bazaars, museums, and temples.

 There are many exciting locations to see in Lucknow.

 In the list of top places to explore in Lucknow, the first is Bara Imambara.
 Bara Imambara, also known as Asafi Imambara, is a historical structure in Lucknow that dates back to 1784.
 It is popular as one of the city’s most significant historical sites in the country.
 The complex contains a splendid mosque (Asfi Mosque), a labyrinth (the Bhul Bhulaiya), and a stepwell with running water.
 Its construction credit goes to Asaf-Ud-Daula, one of Awadh’s most eminent Nawabs (Shahi Baoli).
 Two gigantic doors lead to the centre hall, which is the world’s most significant concave space.